top of page

 BCCA Overnight School Camp Guidelines 10.03.21.docx (bccamping.org)

-DYT activities during COVID-19 are guided by the following principles:
+DYT activities are guided by the following Communicable Disease principles:

 • Ensure a healthy and safe environment for all campers, families and employees.

-• Provide services and supports to deaf and hard of hearing children in an ASL environment.
+• Provide services and support to Deaf and hard of hearing children in an ASL environment.

 • Support (to the best of our ability) vulnerable students who may need special assistance.